Satish Mahana

-Satish Mahana (born 14 October 1960) is an Indian politician and Member of the Legislative Assembly of Uttar Pradesh.
-Currently, he is serving as 18th Speaker of the Legislative Assembly since 2022.
-He is been an eight-time MLA, having served since the 11th Legislative Assembly, formerly from Kanpur Cantt and currently representing Maharajpur constituency of Kanpur.
+Satish Mahana (born 14 October 1960) is an Indian politician and a member of the Legislative Assembly of Uttar Pradesh.
+Currently, he is serving as the 18th Speaker of the Legislative Assembly since 2022.
+He has been an eight-time MLA, having served since the 11th Legislative Assembly, formerly from Kanpur Cantt and currently representing Maharajpur constituency of Kanpur.
 He participated in the 2009 general elections as a BJP candidate from Kanpur.
 He was the Vice Leader of Bharatiya Janata Party in 16th Vidhan Sabha of Uttar Pradesh and he is a former coordinator of Bajrang Dal youth wing of Vishva Hindu Parishad at Kanpur Purvottar District.

 Early life and education

 Mahana was born on 14 October 1960 in Kanpur, Uttar Pradesh to his father Ram Avtar Mahana, in a Hindu Khatri family.
 In 1981 he married Anita Mahana, they have one son Karan Mahana and one daughter Neha Mahana.
 He did his early schooling from St. Joseph's Senior Secondary School, Kanpur.
 He attended the Kanpur University and attained Bachelor of Science degree.